FlorianLance/neuron-computing-cuda/README.md

 =============================================

 An interface for language learning with neuron computing using GPU acceleration.

-A Yarp module of the program is available for remote computing on a CUDA working station.
+A Yarp module of the program is also available for remote computing on a CUDA working station.

 ![Neuron-computing-cuda](http://i.imgur.com/KFhutJH.jpg?1 "Neuron-computing-cuda")